naveenkd26/Ticket-Management-System/README.md

 # Ticket-Management-System
-Ticket-Management-System is a Single Page application developed by using Open source technologies **AngularJS (UI-router module), Java, Spring Framework, REST Web Services and NoSQL:MongoDB (mongolab).**
+Ticket-Management-System is a Single Page application developed by using Open source technologies **AngularJS (UI-router module), Java, Spring Framework, REST Web Services, NoSQL:MongoDB (mongolab) and Bootstrap.**

-This application can be used by any software team to keep track of the Bugs/Tickets that might arise in the application.
+This application can be used by any software team to keep track of the Bugs/Tickets that might arise during Sofware Development Life Cycle.
 Each new Bug will be assigned to a particular Project and a Team member who will be responsible to update the status of the Bug between New/Resolved in DEV/Pushed to Staging/Testing/Closed/Reopened.

 Following are the mandatory details that has to be provided while adding a new Bug.
 1. Bug id#